inforeliance/MedCheck/Artifacts/Development/Development.md

 `$ grunt build`

-For Testing using Karma which will install on nmp update, verify unit tests with:
+For Testing using Karma which will install on npm update, verify unit tests with:

 `$ grunt test`